 - The cost for the procedure is $2500 per area, so, 2 neuroma areas would be $5000, 2 heels would be $5000.

 - Repeat procedures are still the same amount.

 As with any procedure, benefits and risks will be discussed with you in detail and there are no guarantees provided.
 Greater than 85% of those having the procedure will have complete or significant long-term relief.
 Less than 10% of patients will require a repeat procedure.

 It is possible that at the time of visit, our physicians may not agree with your current diagnosis and may feel that you are not a candidate for the procedure.
 Previous diagnoses from other physicians do not change this decision.
 The fact that you have travelled from afar at your expense also does not change this decision.
 Our physicians will only do what they deem as medically appropriate for you as the patient.
-Healthy Feet Podiatry is not responsible for any of your expenses for any reason.
+Advanced Podiatry is not responsible for any of your expenses for any reason.

 Out of State Patients- Important Information